-Annual Fund Commentary
+12 Month Fund Commentary

-- From an asset allocation perspective, the Fund's investments in global equities and security selection in U.S. convertible bonds contributed to relative performance, as did out-of-benchmark exposure to, and investments in, U.S. high-yield CMBSs. - Investments in, and lower-than-benchmark exposure to, global investment-grade bonds detracted from relative returns.
+- · From an asset allocation perspective, the Fund's investments in global dividend-paying equities detracted from relative returns, as did out-of-benchmark allocations to U.S. high yield CMBS and U.S. Treasury inflation-protected securities (TIPS). - · Lower-than-benchmark allocations to global REITs and global investment-grade bonds contributed to relative returns, as did investments in U.S. convertibles.